AfzalHussainS/Data_Analysis_Dashboard/README.md

-# Data_Analysis_Dashboard
+# Sales Analysis Power BI Dashboard

+##Overview
-Sales Analysis Power BI Dashboard is a beginner-friendly project that visualizes sales performance, tracking revenue, profit, product trends, discounts, and customer segments.
-It highlights 167.59% revenue growth, top-performing products, discount impact, and geographical sales distribution for better business insights.
+This is a beginner-friendly Power BI project that analyzes sales data to provide insights into revenue, profit, product performance, and customer segments.
+The dashboard visualizes key business metrics to help decision-makers track sales trends and optimize business strategies.